Manufacturing sales climb 0.5 per cent in September

-Statistics Canada says manufacturing sales rose 0.5 per cent in September to $53.7-billion.
+Canadian manufacturing sales rose 0.5 per cent in September, boosted by the petroleum and coal product industry, Statistics Canada said Thursday.

-The agency says the increase was led by higher sales in the petroleum and coal product industry as seven of 21 industries gained ground.
+The agency said the manufacturing sales totalled $53.7-billion for the month as seven of 21 industries gained ground.

+In constant dollars, overall sales increased 0.7 per cent, indicating higher volumes of manufactured goods were sold in the month.

+"Both headline and volume prints for manufacturing sales were surprisingly strong despite concerns that labour disruptions at an assembly plant in Ontario could negatively impact automotive sales," TD Bank senior economist Fotios Raptis wrote in a report.

 Sales of non-durable goods rose 1.7 per cent to $25.4-billion, while sales of durable goods fell 0.5 per cent to $28.4-billion.